hoytech/quadrable/README.md

 The hashing details are 7 bits that indicate a sequence of either hashing with a provided witness value or an empty sub-tree (32 zero bytes).

-* Only up-to 6 of the bits can actually be used for hashing directives.
-Bits are padded with `0` bits, starting from the *least* significant bit, until a marker `1` bit is seen.
+* Only 6 or fewer of the bits can actually be used for hashing directives.
+These bytes are padded with `0` bits, starting from the *least* significant bit, until a marker `1` bit is seen.
 The remaining bits are used (`0` means empty and `1` means provided witness).
 This way between 1 and 6 hashes can be applied per hashing byte.
-* The witnesses are provided inline, that is they are 32 bytes directly after the command byte.
-These bytes are then skipped over and the next command is the following byte.
+* The witnesses are provided inline, that is they are the 32 bytes directly after the command byte.
+These 32 bytes are then skipped over and the next command is the following byte.
 * If all 7 bits in the hashing details are `0` (there is no marker bit) then the command says to merge this strand with the next unmerged strand (which can be found via the `next` linked list)

 The decoding algorithm must keep an index into the strands.
 This is the current "working strand".
-The jump commands change this so that subsequent hashing commands will work on other strands.
+The jump commands alter this index, so that subsequent hashing commands can work on other strands.

-* The initial working strand is the *last* strand.
-This is arbitrary, but usually the strands are worked on starting at the right, because merging happens into the left strands
+* The initial working strand is the *last* (right-most) strand.
+This was an arbitrary choice, but usually the strands are worked on starting at the right, because left strands survive longer (the left-most one always becomes the final strand).
 * The short jumps simply add one to the 5 bit distance and add or subtract this from the working strand
 * The long jumps add `6` to the distance, and adds or subtracts that power of two from the working strand.
 This allows an implementation to rapidly jump nearby to the next desired strand, even if there are huge numbers of strands.
-It can then narrow in with subsequent long jumps until it gets within 32, and then it can use a short jump to go to the exact strand.
-This is sort of like a varint implementation, but fits into the simple "1 byte is 1 command" model, and doesn't allow representation of zero-length jumps
+It can then narrow in with subsequent long jumps until it gets within 32, and then use a short jump to go to the exact strand.
+This is sort of like a varint implementation, but fits into the simple "1 byte per command" model, and doesn't permit representation of zero-length jumps (which don't make sense)
 * Implementations should check to make sure that a jump command does not jump outside of the list of strands.
 I though about making them "wrap" around, which could allow some clever encoding-time optimizations, especially if the number of strands is relatively prime with 2, but the added complexity didn't seem worth it.